What to Do If Your Basement Is Flooded

 - Open windows to let fresh air in.

 - Stay away from electrical equipment.
-Have a qualified electrician assess the situation, if uncertain of potential electrical hazards.
+Have a qualified electrician assess the situation if you are uncertain of potential electrical hazards.

 - If you can, shut off the electrical power.
 (Note: remember this would affect the operation of a sump pump or sewage ejector).